home-assistant/home-assistant.io/source/_docs/installation/virtualenv.markdown

 ---
 layout: page
-title: "Installation: Python virtual envenvironment"
+title: "Installation in Python virtual environment"
-description: "How to install Home Assistant in a virtual environment."
+description: "How to install Home Assistant in a Python virtual environment."
 date: 2016-4-16 16:40
 sidebar: true
 comments: false